helderco/docker-nginx/README.md

 Run a drupal website:

-    docker run -d -v "$PWD:/usr/src/app" helder/php php docker run -d --volumes-from php --link php:drupal_app -p 80:80 helder/nginx web_drupal
+    docker run -d -v "$PWD:/usr/src/app" helder/php php docker run -d --volumes-from php --link php -e CONF_APP=drupal -e CONF_UPSTREAM=php:9000 -p 80:80 helder/nginx web_drupal

 ### How to chose an app

 Anything listed in the `templates/vhost` folder of nginx is an app (you can add your own).
-To define which you want, you can set the environment variable `CONF_APP`, or choose your link alias appropriately.
+To define which you want, set the environment variable `CONF_APP`.

-A linked container with the alias `apptype_app` will set `CONF_APP=apptype` automatically.
-See drupal example above.

 ## Bypass template system

 When an app is chosen, the rendered template will be written to `/etc/nginx/sites-enabled/default.conf`.
 If the file exists, nothing is done so if you don't want to use the template system, you can bypass it completely by adding your own file.

     FROM helder/nginx
     COPY mysite.conf /etc/nginx/sites-enabled/default.conf